happyResearcher/VulKG/README.md

 └── 3.5.3.non_topological_feature_extraction.py
 ```

-Folder **import** contains all original data for VulGD deployment.
+Folder **import** contains all original data for VulKG deployment.

 Folder **DescriptionEmbedding** contains the 20-dimensional extracted feature from vulnerability descriptions using a pre-trained BERT model.
 This file will be used in **3.5.3.non_topological_feature_extraction.py**.

-File **2.VulGD_Deployment_Cypher.cypher** contains the cypher codes for VulGD deployment on the Neo4j graph database platform, described in Section 2.
+File **2.VulKG_Deployment_Cypher.cypher** contains the cypher codes for VulKG deployment on the Neo4j graph database platform, described in Section 2.

-Files 3.3 - 3.5.3 are the python codes for the use case, Vulnerability Co-Exploitation Behaviour Discovery (VCBD), on the VulGD.
+Files 3.3 - 3.5.3 are the python codes for the use case, Vulnerability Co-Exploitation Behaviour Discovery (VCBD), on the VulKG.

-## 2. VulGD Deployment
+## 2. VulKG Deployment
-This section introduces how to deploy the VulGD into the Neo4j graph database platform.
+This section introduces how to deploy the VulKG into the Neo4j graph database platform.
 ### 2.1 Programming Language
 [Cypher Query Language](https://neo4j.com/developer/cypher/)
 ### 2.2 Software/Platform
 Neo4j Desktop
-### 2.3 A step-by-step guide for VulGD Deployment
+### 2.3 A step-by-step guide for VulKG Deployment
 1. Download [(from here)](https://neo4j.com/download/) and install [(refer here)]( https://neo4j.com/docs/desktop-manual/current/installation/) Neo4j Desktop 1.4.15 or higher versions
-2. Create a project named **VulGD Project** with Neo4j Desktop.
+2. Create a project named **VulKG Project** with Neo4j Desktop.
 3. Add a local DBMS named **Graph DBMS** with Neo4j Desktop and set the password as **Neo4j**.
 Choose version 4.4.11 for **Graph DBMS**.
 4. Start **Graph DBMS**
 5. Install APOC [(refer here)](https://neo4j.com/labs/apoc/4.3/installation/) and Graph Data Science Library [(refer here)](https://neo4j.com/docs/graph-data-science/current/installation/neo4j-desktop/) plugins for **Graph DBMS** with Neo4j Desktop.